vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/vro-behaviors.md

 ## Prerequisites

-In order to use VRO behaviors in Cloud Director there needs to be a [registered vRealize Orchestrator in Cloud Director](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Service-Provider-Admin-Guide/GUID-BEE4297F-8353-4DE3-8E86-DB2B511CAC77.html).
-The VRO workflows which will be exposed as behaviors need to be imported in Cloud Director as well.
+In order to use VRO behaviors in VMware Cloud Director there needs to be a [registered vRealize Orchestrator in VMware Cloud Director](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Service-Provider-Admin-Guide/GUID-BEE4297F-8353-4DE3-8E86-DB2B511CAC77.html).
+The VRO workflows which will be exposed as behaviors need to be imported in VMware Cloud Director as well.

 ## Behavior Definition